 Later he adopted trade as his profession, dealing with clothes and other household goods.
 This took him to distant lands with caravans.
 He was sincere and reliable – who never spoke a lie and his people called him Al-Alim (trustworthy) and As Sadiq (One who never spoke a lie).

 As a man he became aware of the evil around him, the Arabs were up to their necks in ignorance and disbelief.
 The Arabs instead of worshipping the One True God, as the Prophet Ibrahim (Abraham) had revealed instead took to the worshipping of idols, deities, stones and stars.
 They even lacked moral principles, and tribalism was rife leading to quarrels amongst themselves.
 Female infanticide was common as women were seen as low and contemptible.
 Drinking, gambling and religious falsehood generally prevailed.
 Slavery was common and in its worst form.
 The Prophet watched this behaviour with contempt and disgust.

-As with previous messengers of Allah the Prophet Muhammed is a man and remained a man even after he received Prophethood.
+As with previous messengers of Allah (glorified and exalted be He) the Prophet Muhammed is a man and remained a man even after he received Prophethood.
 Allah created man and jinn to worship Him alone, as Allah alone is worthy of worship.
 The Prophet Muhammed had habits like any other man – he would eat, sleep, and lead his family life.

 ‘Wa maa Muhammed Illa-Rasool’ – No more than a messenger (33:40 TMQ)